International Music Chart: Steve Lacy's "Bad Habit" Leads

 At number 7, we meet One Republic’s “I Ain’t Worried”, while Nicki Youre’s “Sunroof” featuring Dazy drops to number 8.

-Beyonce’s “Cuff It” debuts at number 9, while Nicki Minaj’s “Super Freaky Girl” leads the chart from behind.
+Beyonce’s “Cuff It” clinches onto number 9, while Nicki Minaj’s “Super Freaky Girl” leads the chart from behind.

 See the list: